Troubleshooting checklist for VMware Converter (1016330)

 msconfigon the source server to reduce the number of services and applications running at startup.
 Only Microsoft services and the VMware Converter Service should be running.

-- Inject VMware SCSI drivers into the machine before conversion.
+- Install VMware SCSI drivers into the machine before conversion.
 Windows tries to Plug-n-Play the new SCSI Controller, and Windows may fail if the proper drivers are not installed.

 - If you customized permissions in your environment, ensure that local administrator has rights to all files, directories, or registry permissions before conversion.